Srijancse-zz/vindhyac.com/src/pages/articles/2020-04-03---run-product-sprints/index.md

 tags:
   - "Product Management"
   - "Learnings"
 description: "You all have heard of the design sprint if you have not, read more here.
-It was introduced inside Google & has been widely adapted, however working with this book has enabled me to think of a  product sprint inspired by this, Let me explain how it would work.""
+It was introduced inside Google & has been widely adapted, however working with this book has enabled me to think of a  product sprint inspired by this, Let me explain how it would work."
 ---

 You all have heard of the design sprint if you have not, read more [here](https://www.thesprintbook.com/how).
 It was introduced inside Google & has been widely adapted, however working with this book has enabled me to think of a product sprint inspired by this, let me explain how it would work.